“Rayvenn Shaleigha D’Clark”

 In 2023, Rayvenn opened her studio, Sculptural Drawings Ltd., and secured nearly two million pounds in funding for permanent sculptures in the US and UK in under ten months.

 In March 2024, D'Clark unveiled her largest project to date - a multi-million pound permanent public project in the United States at a historic site in Montgomery, Alabama.
-Her three bronze sculptures, titled ‘Black Renaissance’ — a new and original series of artworks at Equal Justic Initiative’s (EJI) Freedom Monument Sculpture Park in 2024 — is noteworthy not only for the size of the commission award but for being awarded to an early-career black female artist under the age of 30.
-It holds the potential to reshape narratives around the topic of slavery, with over two million visitors anticipated at the site.
+Her three bronze sculptures, titled ‘Black Renaissance’ — a new and original series of artworks at Equal Justic Initiative’s (EJI) Freedom Monument Sculpture Park — is noteworthy not only for the size of the commission award but for being awarded to an early-career black female artist under the age of 30.
+The sitw holds the potential to reshape narratives around the topic of slavery, with over two million visitors anticipated at the site.

-Rayvenn also received the joint award for the Best Component for the most technically challenging casting component at The Cast Metals Federation (CMF) in late 2024, in collaboration with Maybrey Precision Casting.
+In April 2024, Rayvenn was awarded Forbes 30 Under 30 (Art and Culture), Europe.
+Shortly following, rayvenn also received the joint award for the most technically challenging casting component at The Cast Metals Federation (CMF) in collaboration with Maybrey Precision Casting.

 “IN THE SCULPTURE OF RAYVENN D’CLARK,